micheldebree/retropixels/README.md

     - `rainbow`
     - `rgb` (no conversion)
   - `--cols <columns>` with `<columns>`:
-    - The number of sprites in horizontal direction. `c64Sprites` mode only.
+    - The number of sprites in horizontal direction. `sprites` mode only.
   - `--rows <rows>` with `<rows>`:
-    - The number of sprites in vertical direction. `c64Sprites` mode only.
+    - The number of sprites in vertical direction. `sprites` mode only.
   - `--hires`: use hires mode instead of multicolor
   - `--nomaps`: restrict to a single color per attribute, even if a different color per attribute cell is allowed.
 Especially useful in hires mode.
+  - `--noscale`: do not scale the image to fit the output dimensions, only crop.
+    Useful for images that are already pixel perfect.
+In multicolor mode, one pixel will end up twice as wide in the output, so your input picture for `koala` format for example, should be 160x200 pixels.

 Notes: